dentarg/auth0-blog/_posts/2017-01-26-docker-dashboard-with-react-typescript-socketio.markdown

 ```

-_You're going to see a lot of new ES6 syntax in this article, like `let`, `const`, arrow functions and a few other things.
-If you're not aware of modern Javascript syntax, it's worth having [a read up on some the new features](https://babeljs.io/learn-es2015/)!_
+_Note: You're going to see a lot of new ES6 syntax in this article, like `let`, `const`, arrow functions and a few other things.
+If you're not aware of modern JavaScript syntax, it's worth having [a read up on some the new features](https://babeljs.io/learn-es2015/)!_

 Next, create an `index.html` file in the root of the project with the following content: